 They have performed in most of the major European festivals, appeared frequently on TV and radio the world over, and tour regularly in Japan and the USA.
 Their repertoire spans a period from the end of the sixteenth century up to Mozart and Haydn with works of virtually unknown composers next to familiar masterpieces of the baroque and early classical eras.

-Recording now for BIS (after a long and fruitful collaboration with Harmonia Mundi France) recent releases have received great critical acclaim; "Sympathetic and alert... with some finely poetic playing.
+London Baroque chanhed recording company to BIS in 1999 (after a long and fruitful collaboration with Harmonia Mundi France) and subsequent releases received great critical acclaim; "Sympathetic and alert... with some finely poetic playing.
 These performances seem to me model."
 (Gramophone, Sept 2001) and "They have never made a better disc and neither have I heard a superior performance of any Handel trio sonata."
 (Goldberg, July 2001) -- both of their disc with Emma Kirkby of Handel sacred cantatas.
 And of their relase of Vivaldi Op.
 1 trio sonatas; "London Baroque bring their customary virtues to these performances, including excellent internal rapport and blend, a richly mined string tone, passion and intensity."
 (Gramophone, March 2001)